smarr/are-we-fast-yet/README.md

 A list of languages we would definitely be interested in is on the [issues tracker](https://github.com/smarr/are-we-fast-yet/issues?q=is%3Aissue+is%3Aopen+label%3A%22contribution+request%22).

-This includes languages like Dart, Scala, Python, and Go.
+This includes languages like Dart, Scala, and Go.
 Other interesting ports could be for Racket, Clojure, or CLOS, but might require more carefully thought-out rules for porting.
-Similarly, ports to C++ or Rust need additional care to account for the absence of a garbage collector.
+Similarly, a port to Rust need additional care to account for the absence of a garbage collector and should be guided by our C++ port.

 ## Getting the Code and Running Benchmarks